Google Toolbar: Features

-Google Toolbar resided above the browser's tab bar and provided a search box to carry out web searches.
+Google Toolbar was located above the browser's tab bar and provided a search box for web searches.
 Users could log into their Gmail accounts and access their email, saved bookmarks, and web history.
-It had tools such as AutoLink, AutoFill, Translation, and spell checker on all browsers.
+It had tools such as AutoLink, AutoFill, Translation, and a spell checker on all browsers.
 The pop-up blocker and word finder were restricted to Internet Explorer.
 Google Toolbar was often distributed through product bundling with a primary download.

 Sidewiki

-Google Sidewiki was launched on September 23, 2009, allowing users to make comments, which were visible to the public, on any web page.
+Google Sidewiki was launched on September 23, 2009, allowing users to make public comments on any web page.
 Google used ranking algorithms to determine comment relevancy and usefulness using criteria such as users voting up and down a comment and past contributions.
 Sidewiki was available for Internet Explorer and Firefox through Google Toolbar, the Google Chrome browser through an add-on, and for other browsers, like Safari, it was available as a bookmarklet.

 Web site owners could not control Sidewiki comments, and there was no way for a web site to opt out of Sidewiki; however, Sidewiki was disabled on secure sites.

 In September 2011, Google announced that it would discontinue Sidewiki.